Dr. Hannah Ahlheim

 The Borders of the Welfare State: Labour Migration, Social Rights and Expulsion

-Beate Althammer is a lecturer at the Universities of Trier and Lüneburg.
-She studied history at the University of Zurich and obtained her doctorate in Trier, where she then joined the Collaborative Research Center 600 “Strangers and Poor People: Changing Patterns of Inclusion and Exclusion from Classical Antiquity to the Present Day” as a postdoctoral researcher.
-In 2011 and 2013, she held research fellowships at the German Historical Institute London.
-In 2016, she earned her habilitation from the University of Trier with a study on the history of vagabondage in nineteenth-century Germany.
+Beate Althammer is a historian with main research interests in the comparative and transnational history of modern Europe.
+She studied at the University of Zurich and obtained her doctorate with a scholarship of the research training group “Western Europe in Comparative Historical Perspective” at the University of Trier.
+She then joined the Collaborative Research Centre 600 “Strangers and Poor People: Changing Patterns of Inclusion and Exclusion from Classical Antiquity to the Present Day”, which was funded by the DFG at the University of Trier from 2002 to 2012.
+In 2011 and 2013, she held research fellowships at the German Historical Institute London, in 2014 at the German Historical Institute Paris.
+Since 2015, she is a visiting lecturer at the Leuphana University Lüneburg, and in 2016 she earned her habilitation at the University of Trier with a book on the history of vagabondage in nineteenth- and early twentieth-century Germany.
+In the academic year 2017/18 she was a fellow at re:work, where since November 2018 also her DFG-Project on the “Borders of the Welfare State” is based.

 Vagabunden.
 Eine Geschichte von Armut, Bettel und Mobilität im Zeitalter der Industrialisierung (1815–1933).
 Essen: Klartext, 2017.